piavgh/cargo-eval/README.md

 <a name="templates"></a>
 ### Templates

 You can use templates to avoid having to re-specify common code and dependencies.
-You can view a list of your templates by running `cargo-eval templates list` (note the hyphen), or show the folder in which they should be stored by running `cargo-eval templates show`.
+You can view a list of your templates by running `cargo eval templates list`, or show the folder in which they should be stored by running `cargo eval templates show`.
 You can dump the contents of a template using `cargo-eval templates dump NAME`.

 Templates are Rust source files with two placeholders: `#{prelude}` for the auto-generated prelude (which should be placed at the top of the template), and `#{script}` for the contents of the script itself.